Last updated 02/17/2026

 - Provide telecounseling services with appropriate application of clinical judgment to best meet patient treatment needs;

-- Ensure that every patient has a designated counselor who is the primary contact for behavioral health treatment and care coordination.
-While the patient may utilize other counselors for emergencies, all counseling, including telecounseling, will be handled by the primary counselor.
-All patients, whether seen in person or via telehealth, count equally toward the staffing ratio specified in paragraph (F)(1) of rule 5122-40-09 of the Administrative Code, and opioid treatment programs will maintain clear and accurate caseload records for auditing purposes.
+- Ensure that every patient has a designated program counselor, as described in 42 C.F.R.
+8.12(f)(5)(i), who is the primary contact for behavioral health treatment and care coordination.
+While the patient may utilize other counselors for emergencies, all counseling, including telecounseling, will be handled by the program counselor.
+Opioid treatment programs will maintain clear and accurate caseload records for auditing purposes.

 Mobile Response and Stabilization Service

-MRSS is intended to be delivered in-person where the young person or family is located, such as their home or a community setting.
-There are instances where MRSS can be delivered using a telehealth modality.
-Common times that telehealth would be appropriate are:
+MRSS is intended to be delivered in-person where the young person or the young person’s family is located, such as their home or a community setting.
+There are instances where MRSS may be delivered using a telehealth modality when clinically appropriate.
+Common times that telehealth would be appropriate include, but are not limited to:

-- When the young person or family requests MRSS service delivery using telehealth modalities,
+- When the young person or their family requests MRSS delivery using telehealth modalities;

-- There is a contagious medical condition present in the home, or
+- When there is a contagious medical condition present in the home;

-- Inclement weather that prevents or makes it dangerous for the MRSS team to travel to the young person or family.
+- When there is inclement weather that prevents or makes it dangerous for the MRSS team to travel to the young person or their family; or

 Managed Care